Army APFT Standards: What You Need to Know to Pass the Test

 Components of the APFT

-You need a minimum of 60 points per event to pass.
+Each event is scored from 0 to 100 points, with a minimum requirement of 60 points per event to pass.

 APFT Standards and Scoring